jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallAdded
   After events:
-    CF: index_core at object-file.c:2447:3
+    CF: is_dir_file at path.c:87:10
-    CT: Jump to external code for free
+    CT: Jump to external code for strcmp
-    RF: Jump to external code for free
+    RF: Jump to external code for strcmp
   Occurrences: 5

-LibraryCallAdded
-  After events:
-    CF: index_fd at object-file.c:2499:2
-    CT: Jump to external code for close
-    RF: Jump to external code for close
-  Occurrences: 1

 LibraryCallAdded
   After events: